bloomberg/chef-bach/bootstrap.md

 Once you have provisioned the local Chef server (via Vagrant or bootstrap_chef.sh), you will need to register the bcpc-vm1, bcpc-vm2, and bcpc-vm3 VMs.

-When using vagrant you can do this through:
+When using vagrant you can register the remaining VMs like this :

 ```
 $ ./enroll_cobbler.sh